GStechschulte/gstechschulte.github.io/content/posts/db-systems-file-formats/index.md

 #### Filters

 First, the difference between a filter and an index.
-An index tells you were data is, whereas a filter tells you if something does exist.
+An index tells you were data is, whereas a filter tells you if something exists.
 There are several types of filters in DB systems to boost search performance.

 **Zone maps**.
 Maintain min/max values per column at the file and row group level.
 Parquet and Orc store zone maps in the header of each row group.